Andrew-Pelham/enigma-rpg/docs/SRD_1.3.md

 In Enigma, there is no physical damage or wounds for the players to worry about; in nearly any pulp adventure, pain isn’t what stops the plot from moving forward.

 This doesn’t mean that characters don’t get injured, but rather, any injuries manifest as an increase of overall [*Peril*](#peril).
-If an character twists their ankle, their [*Peril*](#peril) increases, but they still narratively stop and bandage the wound or find a stick to walk with.
+If a character twists their ankle, their [*Peril*](#peril) increases, but they still narratively stop and bandage the wound or find a stick to walk with.

 As the [*Director*](#the-director), it is your job to dole out [*Peril*](#peril) when necessary.
 Here is a list of some common places this might happen: